top of page

 Hallo!
 Welcome to my page.
 Here's a bit about me:

-My research integrates genomic approaches with complementary disciplines like Archeology, Animal Behavior, Conservation Biology and Environmental Sciences to answer questions that any single field alone cannot address.
+My research integrates computational/bioinformatic and molecular wet-lab genomic approaches with complementary disciplines like Archeology, Animal Behavior, Conservation Biology and Environmental Sciences to answer questions that any single field alone cannot address.
 I aim to combine genomic and community-based approaches to generate results that resonate with collaborating communities and with academics.
 I am especially interested in merging Paleogenomic, Archeological, Conservation and Computational Science approaches to provide novel interpretation of historical events, in the human and wildlife context.
 I aim to extend the outcomes of my research to address community needs and inform wildlife conservation planning in the US and abroad.

 I also venture into art, using various mediums (drawing, silversmithing) but the overarching theme of most of my creations is the inspiration I get from the natural world.
 I'm also a very keen traveler and solo-adventurist (well, pre-covid).
 Check out my Art & Travels page for more artsy and adventurous stuff.